Our monumental, Greek Revival style building sits at the heart of British academia in London's Bloomsbury.

 Its grandeur was designed to reflect all the 'wondrous objects housed inside' by the architect Sir Robert Smirke in 1823.
 It emulated classical Greek architecture – a style which had become increasingly popular since the 1750s when western Europeans 'rediscovered' ancient Greece.

-The building was completed in 1852, using up-to-the-minute 1820s technology: concrete floors, a cast-iron frame filled in with London stock brick, and Portland stone on the front layer of the building.
+The building was completed in 1852, using the latest technology: concrete floors, a cast-iron frame filled in with London stock brick, and Portland stone on the front layer of the building.

 In 1853, the quadrangle building won the Royal Institute of British Architects' Gold Medal.